Gerrix90/portfolio/README.md

 # wouter.github.io
-This repository contains my ITalent portfolio as an Angular webapp.
+This repository contains my ITalent portfolio as an Angular app.
+You can find this website under the following domains:
+- wouter.github.io
+- wouter-vanherck.tk
+- wouter-vanherck.cf

 ### Developer shortcuts